 In Tamworth, local Soroptimists will be building a Pyramid of Shoes whilst local groups in towns from Brighton to Selby will be organising coffee mornings and displays at local libraries.
 School pupils from Cornwall to the Highlands will be raising awareness among their peers and students in Reading and Cheltenham will also be building Pyramids of Shoes, with each shoe representing a life or a limb lost to an explosive weapon.

 To date, more than one million people have been injured in the Syrian conflict.
 This is creating huge needs both now and in the future, not only in terms of healthcare but also to support the inclusion of people with disabilities in education and work.

 Handicap International is one of the world’s leading mine action charities.
-The organisation conducts weapons clearance, risk education, victim assistance or advocacy actions in 43 countries including Syria, Iraq and Ukraine.
+The organisation conducts weapons clearance, risk education, victim assistance or advocacy actions in 43 countries including on the Syria crisis, Iraq and Ukraine.

 Explosive weapons include mortars, rockets, missiles, artillery shells, air-dropped bombs, and improvised explosive devices.
 They also include landmines and cluster munitions, both of which are banned by international treaties.

-‘The use of explosive weapons in Syria: A time bomb in the making’, 2015 (Handicap International) http://www.handicap-international.org/fileadmin/Case-Study-Syria.pdf
+‘The use of explosive weapons in Syria: A time bomb in the making’ (pdf, 2.4MB), 2015 (Handicap International)

 ‘Explosive Violence Monitor’, 2014 (Action on Armed Violence)